Top Yakuza Movies - Essential Guide to Japanese Crime Cinema

 1966, Seijun Suzuki

-Tokyo Drifter is Seijun Suzuki’s intense and surreal take on the yakuza genre, blending pop art aesthetics with a story of loyalty and betrayal.
+Tokyo Drifter is Seijun Suzuki’s violent and surreal take on the yakuza genre, blending pop art aesthetics with a story of loyalty and betrayal.
 The film follows Tetsuya “Phoenix” Hondo, a former yakuza hitman trying to leave his violent past behind, only to be relentlessly pursued by his former associates.

 Suzuki’s direction is a riot of color and style, with the film’s psychedelic visuals and soundtrack creating a dreamlike atmosphere.
 His subversive approach to storytelling make Tokyo Drifter a unique and influential entry in the yakuza canon.